 We are not asking you to separately explain your algorithm line by line in English; rather, we want a complete specification of the problem that your algorithm is solving.
 Describe how to use your algorithm, not just how it works.

 If the problem statement already includes a complete specification of your algorithm, you do not need to repeat it.
 On the other hand, if your algorithm uses additional input parameters or solves a more general problem than the one we ask for, then the problem statement does not include a complete specification of your algorithm.

 Never use weak induction.

 Always, always, ALWAYS use a strong induction hypothesis, even in proofs that only apply the induction hypothesis at n−1.
 Why would you even want to tie n−2 hands behind your back?
-Any proof that uses a weak induction hypothesis automatically gets a score of zero, unless it is otherwise perfect.
-Basically, weak induction should die in a fire.
+Proofs that use weak induction hypotheses will be penalized, especially if the induction argument has the form P(n)⇒P(n+1) instead of P(n−1)⇒P(n).
+Basically, weak induction should die in a dumpster fire.

 You must write everything in your own words, and properly cite every outside source you use, including other students.
 Using ideas from other sources or people without citation is plagiarism.
 Copying other sources verbatim, even with proper citation, is plagiarism.
 Don't do that.